Negotiate Your Salary Like a Pro

 Total compensation includes much more than base salary:

-2. Equity/RSUs — Can double your total comp at tech companies
+2. Equity/RSUs — Can materially change long-term compensation at some companies

-3. Annual bonus target — Ask about guaranteed vs. performance-based
+3. Annual bonus target — Ask how it is calculated and paid

 5. PTO — Extra vacation days have real monetary value

-6. Professional development — Conference budgets, learning stipends
+6. Professional development — Conference budgets, learning stipends, and certifications

 Leverage Competing Offers